 Truthfully, this may be a blessing because quite often in nature – the pure bred animal is not the most healthy.
 A mix of genetics may be beneficial in honey bees.

 This is one of those beekeeping questions that beekeepers love to argue about.
 But, let’s not argue – let’s be friends.
 And besides, no one can prove their point for a certainty.

 Some beekeepers have reported good mite control with Africanized Honeybees, but I sure don’t want a hive of them in my backyard.

 Perhaps there is no best honey bee.
 But by comparing qualities of different races of honey bees, you can choose the best bees for your hive.

 When you order bees, you will often have a chance to choose a line of bees identified as one type of another.

 Since most of us keep a mixed stock.
 We often call our local bees a wonderful mix of mutt bees.
 A little of this and a little of that is a good way to describe the genetic makeup.

-Different Types of Honey Bees in the North America
+Major Races or Types of Honey Bees in North America

 All honey bees share certain characteristics.
 They gather nectar to make honey and pollen to feed their young.

 Honey production, propolis production and winter cluster sizes vary within the different races of bees.
 Beekeepers strive to choose a bee that fits their needs and climate.

 More importantly, do you want to produce honey or only want bees for pollination.
 Finding the best type of honey bees for your hives will require some research.
 And, I’ll be honest – a bit of pure luck.